bkidist435/Cloud-Server-ICT171/README.md

+You can also access my site through here: www.graceandlight.space

+Link to my video explainer:

 # Cloud-Server-ICT171
 A personal blog website called Grace and Light, hosted on an Amazon EC2 Ubuntu server using Apache2 and WordPress, with a linked domain name and SSL security.
 Includes documentation, code, and video explainer.